 Right to Freedom of Expression

-that despite social, cultural, economic and political diversity
+social, cultural, economic and political diversity and disparities, we

-Europe under the umbrella of GlobalomNet.
-The objective is to
+under the umbrella of GlobalomNet.
+The objective is to provide ďa

-provide ďa diversity of perspective, not simply to argue whose
+diversity of perspective, not simply to argue whose opinion is

-is a non-profit venture with time, effort and money donated
+is a non-profit organisation with time, effort and money donated by a

-by a group of dedicated people living in Canada, U.S.A., Europe,
+group of dedicated people living in Canada, U.S.A., Europe, and other

 Globalom Media produces South

-Asian Web TV, which offers South Asian Outlook on
+Asian on Web TV, which offers South Asian Outlook on Web TV

-Web TV in addition to other programmes produced by other
+in addition to other programmes produced by other organisations and

 Globalom Media publishes the South Asian Outlook, The